balena-io/debugging-masterclass/README.md

 ```

 Occasionally, should the Supervisor get into a state where it is unable to
-determine which application images it should be downloading or running, it
+determine which release images it should be downloading or running, it
 is necessary to clear the database.
 This usually goes hand-in-hand with removing
 the current containers and putting the Supervisor into a 'first boot' state,
-whilst keeping the Supervisor and application images.
+whilst keeping the Supervisor and release images.
 This can be achieved by
 carrying out the following:

 ```shell